The Best Cuts of Raw Meat for Your Cat: A Nutritional Breakdown

 • Bones: 10%

-BJ’s Raw Pet Food offers convenient bundles that include a variety of meats, making it easy to provide a balanced diet for your feline friend.
+BJ’s Raw Pet Food has convenient bundles that include various meats, making it easy to feed a balanced diet to your feline friend.

 Conclusion

-Choosing high-quality raw food, such as the options from BJ's Raw Pet Food, ensures your cat receives the best nutrition possible.
-Explore BJ’s range of raw meat products today to give your cat the balanced raw diet they deserve.
+Explore BJ’s range of raw meat products today to feed your cat the balanced raw diet they deserve.

 What types of raw meat are good for cats?

-Cats can eat a variety of raw meats.
-Good options include chicken, beef, rabbit, and fish.
-Each type has its own health benefits.
+Cats can eat various raw meats.
+Good options include chicken, beef, rabbit and fish.
+Each has its own health benefits.

 Do I need to add supplements to my cat’s raw diet?

-How can I make sure my cat gets all the nutrients it needs?
+How can I ensure my cat gets all the nutrients it needs?

-To keep your cat healthy, include different meats, organ meats, and bones in their diet.
-Consulting a vet or pet nutritionist can help you create a balanced meal plan.
+To keep your cat healthy, feed different meats, organ meats and bones.
+Consult a vet or pet nutritionist to create a meal plan.

-How should I switch my cat to a raw food diet?
+How do I transition my cat to a raw food diet?

 Start by mixing a small amount of raw food with their current food.
-Gradually increase the raw portion over a few weeks while watching for any digestive issues.
+Gradually increase the raw portion over a few weeks and watch for any digestive issues.

 What are the benefits of feeding raw meat to cats?

-Feeding raw meat can improve digestion, reduce allergies, and lead to healthier skin and fur.
-Many pet owners notice their cats have more energy and better overall health.
+Feeding raw meat can improve digestion, reduce allergies and healthier skin and fur.
+Many owners notice their cats have more energy and overall better health.

-Is a raw meat diet complete for my cat?
+Is a raw meat diet enough for my cat?

 No, cats need more than just meat.
-A balanced diet includes meat, bones, and organ meats to provide all the essential nutrients.
+A balanced diet includes meat, bones and organ meats to provide all the nutrients.

 Share